yuanming-hu/taichi_mpm/README.md

     where 60 stands for 60 FPS.
 A file named "video.mp4" is what you want.

-Q6: How is taichi.h generated?
+Q6: How was taichi.h generated?
 A6: Please check out my #include <taichi> talk:
     http://taichi.graphics/wp-content/uploads/2018/11/include_taichi.pdf
     and the generation script: